SamreenCoder/LGM-VIP-Web-Student_Registration_form/README.md

 # LGM-VIP-Web-Student_Registration_form
-In this form you can add and display the data/info additional it is a responsive registration form.
+In this form you can add and display the data/info additional it is a responsive registration form. must download bootstrap 5